-The childhood home of Beastie Boy Mike D — located at 300 Central Park West, between West 90th and 91st streets (the El Dorado) – recently came back on the market for $14,995,000, a substantial drop from its original ask of $19,500,000 when it was listed last May.
+Back in March, the childhood home of Beastie Boy Mike D — located at 300 Central Park West, between West 90th and 91st streets (the Eldorado) – returned to the market for $14,995,000, a substantial drop from its original ask of $19,500,000 when it was listed in May 2022.
 The sprawling duplex at the iconic art deco co-op comes with a lot of features, including a monthly maintenance bill of $22,000.

 The high-floor unit also offers six bedrooms, seven full bathrooms (two half-baths), a music room, a library, a home office, a fitness room, a staff room and a laundry room.
 Be on the lookout for a hidden powder room tucked behind a concealed door as well.